-The red grape variety comes from Italy.
+The red grape variety originates from Italy.
 Synonyms are Rossera, Rossola, Rossoladure and Rossolo.
-It must not be confused with the Monastrell (with synonym Rossola Nera), Rossara Trentina, Rossignola or Rossolino Nero varieties, even if the synonyms or similarities in names seem to indicate this.
-According to DNA analyses carried out in 2004, she is a direct descendant of Nebbiolo and a parent of Rossolino Nero.
-The late maturing vine is susceptible to powdery mildew and botrytis, but resistant to spring frosts.
-The variety is cultivated in the Valtellina Valley in Lombardy, where it is often blended with Nebbiolo.
-The area under cultivation in 2010 was 86 hectares, with a downward trend (Kym Anderson).
+It should not be confused with the varieties Monastrell (with synonym Rossola Nera), Rossara Trentina, Rossignola or Rossolino Nero, despite seemingly suggestive synonyms or similarities in name.
+According to DNA analyses carried out in 2004, it is a direct descendant of Nebbiolo, as well as a parent of Rossolino Nero.
+The late-maturing vine is susceptible to powdery mildew and botrytis, but resistant to spring frosts.
+The variety is cultivated in the Valtellina valley in Lombardy, where it is often blended with Nebbiolo.
+The area under cultivation in 2016 was 29 hectares with a falling trend (Kym Anderson).

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick